-Byron L. Dorgan is a BPC senior fellow and he co-chairs its Energy Project.
-He served in the Senate leadership for 16 years, first as Assistant Democratic Floor Leader and then as Chairman of the Democratic Policy Committee.
+U.S. Senator Byron L. Dorgan served as a Congressman and Senator for North Dakota for 30 years before retiring from the U.S. Senate in 2011.
+He served in the Senate Leadership for 16 years, first as Assistant Democratic Floor Leader and then as Chairman of the Democratic Policy Committee.

-Dorgan is now active in his post-Senate life teaching, speaking, consulting, investing, and much more.
+Senator Dorgan is now active in his post Senate life teaching, speaking, consulting, writing and much more.

-Dorgan is a visiting professor at two universities, lecturing on energy, economic policy, and political affairs.
-He works part time as a senior policy advisor with the Washington, D.C. law firm Arent Fox.
-Dorgan also chairs a new program at the Aspen Institute – The Native American Youth Center – focusing on Native American children with an emphasis on teen suicide prevention.
+Senator Dorgan is an Adjunct and Visiting Professor at Georgetown University lecturing on energy, economic policy and political affairs.
+He works part time as a Senior Policy Advisor with the Washington DC Law Firm Arent Fox.
+He is also a Senior Fellow with the Bipartisan Policy Center, a Washington DC think tank focusing primarily on energy issues.
+And he is Chairing a new program at the Aspen Institute – The Center for Native American Youth – that assists Native American Children with an emphasis on teen suicide prevention.

-Dorgan has a bachelor's degree from the University of North Dakota, and a Masters of Business Administration from the University of Denver.
+Senator Dorgan has a Bachelors of Science degree from the University of North Dakota, and a Masters of Business Administration from the University of Denver.
 He is married to Kim Dorgan and has four children: Scott, Shelly (deceased), Brendon, and Haley.